linkerd/linkerd/linkerd/docs/protocol-h2.md

 maxHeaderListByts | none | Configures `SETTINGS_MAX_HEADER_LIST_SIZE` on new streams.
 forwardClientCert | false | Determines if client certificates are forwarded through the `x-forwarded-client-cert` header of a request. requestAuthorizers | none | A list of request authorizers.
-See [H2-specific request authorizers](#http-2-request-authorizers).
+See [H2-specific request authorizers](#http-2-request-authorizers). failureThreshold | minPeriodMs: 5000, closeTimeoutMs: 6000 | Sets the [failure threshold](#failure-threshold) used by Linkerd's threshold failure detector to gauge the health of remote H2 server peers

 <aside class="notice">
 `forwardClientCert` makes Linkerd forward client certificates using the `x-forwarded-client-cert` header to let destination services make authorization decisions on the requests